KeyanSong/431-2018/slides/class19/README.md

 ## Project Updates

+This was a busy weekend.

 1. Dr. Love has now reviewed and commented on your Survey Comparison Plan materials (from Task D).
 2. Dr. Love has also prepared the data files you will need to actually do Project Study 1.
+3. He has also prepared materials to help you merge and combine data sets for the Project.
+4. He has also prepared materials to help you do simple imputation for any missing data in the Project.

-See the details at [this link](https://github.com/THOMASELOVE/431-2018-project/tree/master/survey-results).
+See the details on all four of these things at [this link](https://github.com/THOMASELOVE/431-2018-project/tree/master/survey-results).

 ## Visualization of the Day (non-Election edition)